-When the English arrived in Chesapeake Bay, the native Americans supposedly referred to the Eastern Shore as Accawmacke - the "across the water place" or "land beyond the water."1 Assuming that is an accurate description of the meaning of the word, the English were talking with Native Americans who recognized the Eastern Shore was isolated by the Chesapeake Bay.
+When the English arrived in Chesapeake Bay, the Native Americans they met referred to the Eastern Shore as Accawmacke - the "across the water place" or "land beyond the water."1

-Spelling of Accomack has varied over the years.
-The General Assembly finally resolved in 1940 that the county name would be spelled with a "k," as Accomack County, but the town that serves as the county seat is still spelled Accomac without the "k."
+The spelling of Accawmacke, soon converted by the English into Accomack, has varied over the years.
+The General Assembly finally resolved in 1940 that the county name would be spelled with a "k" as Accomack County, but the town that serves as the county seat is still spelled Accomac without the "k."
 There is just one other place in the United States called Accomac, and no other place spelled with the "k" in the name.2

 English settlement of "Ye Plantation at Accawmacke" came early.
-The natives on the Eastern Shore were friendly, and access to the area by boaat was relatively easy compared to walking into the interior past the Fall Line.
+The natives on the Eastern Shore were friendly, and access to the area by boat was relatively easy.
 The Chesapeake was a highway, rather than a barrier, in the 1600's.

 Scarborough's influence in Jamestown did not last.
-By 1670, Governor William Berkeley wanted to arrest Edmund Scarborough for threatening the Native Americans and Quakers on the peninsula, even those in Maryland.
+By 1670, Governor William Berkeley wanted to arrest Edmund Scarborough for threatening the Native Americans and Quakers on the peninsula, even people clearly across the line in Maryland.
 Scarborough's reported murder of several Native American chiefs was one of many Anglo/Algonquian incidents that ultimately culminated in Bacon's Rebellion, a civil war within the colony of Virginia in 1676.

-However, Scarborough claimed to be the burgess for Accomack, and therefore immune from arrest.
-The protection from arrest prevented the King (or his governor in the colony of Virginia) from harassing the legislators when there were major disagreements.
-Without immunity, the King/governor could arrest elected representatives to block them from voting in the House of Burgesses.
+However, Scarborough claimed to be immune from arrest because he was an elected burgess for Accomack County.
+That protection from arrest prevented the King (or his governor in the colony of Virginia) from harassing the legislators when there were major disagreements.
+Without immunity, the King/governor could have arrested elected representatives to block them from voting in the House of Burgesses.

 Governor Berkeley eliminated Scarborough's immunity by abolishing Accomack County in 1670.
-This eliminated Scarborough's position as a representative from Accomack county, and thus his protection from arrest.
-Scarborough died in 1671, eliminating the conflict - and the next General Assembly re-created Accomack county.
-In 1687, the General Assembly responded to complaints from Northampton County and adjusted the boundary northward, to the current line between Occohannock Creek and Matchapungo Creek.3
+This eliminated Scarborough's position as a burgess, and thus his protection from arrest.
+Scarborough died in 1671, finally eliminating the conflict with Gov. Berkekey, and the next General Assembly re-created Accomack county.
+In 1687, the General Assembly responded to complaints from Northampton County about the imbalance of acreage between Accomack/Northampton counties, and adjusted the boundary northward to the current line between Occohannock Creek and Matchapungo Creek.4